Skip to main content

 • replayability

-Overall, the game offers a moderate level of replayability, particularly for completionists who may enjoy multiple playthroughs to achieve 100%.
-While some players find the experience enjoyable, the game's short length and random enemy placements contribute to its replay value, encouraging varied play styles based on different perks.
-However, not all users feel it has infinite replayability, suggesting a mixed reception in this aspect.
+The game offers a moderate level of replayability, particularly for completionists who may enjoy multiple playthroughs to achieve 100%.
+While some players find the experience enjoyable, the game's short length and random enemy placements contribute to its replay value, encouraging varied play styles based on chosen perks.
+Overall, it seems to cater to both casual players and those seeking to explore different strategies.

 • “The game is rather short, but with possible random enemy placement and encounters, it makes it replayable.”